CodeGator/CG.Purple/BACKLOG.md

 ### Host (UI)

-* All dialogs should use the mudblazor extensions.
+* All dialogs should use the MudBlazor extensions.

 * We've removed all cascading deletes from the DAL, so now we need to write code to disable operations, in the UI, that will fail due to FK constraints.